|TEAM STATS||PTS/G||OPP PTS/G|

 For winning picks against the spread, total and money line for all NBA games by our proven computer model and leading handicappers visit SportsLine.com where you can also get fantasy basketball and daily fantasy optimal lineups from CBSSports' Top Experts.

 REGULAR SEASON RECAP AND UPCOMING GAMES

 Their 57-25 record last season failed to meet expectations.
 Their expected win percentage was 74%.
 They were not good against the spread going 35-46-1 (-1560 loss).
 More of their games came in under (44) than went over (38).
-Their next game vs the Clippers should be close.
-The Warriors are winning 49 percent of computer simulations.
+Based on computer simulations they only have a 48% chance to beat the Clippers in their next game.
 The table below shows their upcoming games, their simulation based win percentage and their recent head to head record (WL, ATS, OU).

 TEAM STATISTICAL STRENGTHS AND WEAKNESSES

 SHOOTING (STRENGTH): They are an elite shooting team with a true FG% of 59.5% (#1 in League).
 The team shooting has declined to 56.8% in their last 7 games.
 They average 117.7 pts per game vs an expected average (based on pre-game odds) of 118.1.
 On the road they average 117.2 (116.8 expected), and at home 118.1 ppg (119.3 expected).

 DEFENSE (STRENGTH): They are an above average defensive team holding opponents to 55.2 true FG% (#11 in League).
 Team defense is trending down allowing opponents to shoot 57.9% in their last 7 games.
 They allow 111.2 pts per game vs an expected value of 110.1.
 They are allowing 110.9 (111.1 expected) on the road, and at home 111.5 ppg (109.1 expected).